-- 4. Up to 10 places to Hindu children with a practising Hindu3 parent who worships at the ISKCON temple in Leicester.
-To be included in this category, a completed supplementary information form ("SIF") certified by a representative of the ISKCON temple in Leicester must be submitted to the School by the closing date for applications, in addition to the Common Application Form submitted to the Local Authority.
-Children for whom a certified SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the next category that applies. - 5.
-Up to 20 places to Hindu children with a practising Hindu4 parent.
-To be included in this category, a completed supplementary information form ("SIF") certified by a representative of the parent's temple must be submitted to the School by the closing date for applications, in addition to the Common Application Form submitted to the Local Authority.
+3 For the purpose of this policy, "practicing Hindu" means worship at a Hindu temple at least monthly for at least one year at the closing the ISKCON temple in Leicester.
+To be included in this category, a completed supplementary information form ("SIF") certified by a representative of the ISKCON temple in Leicester must be submitted to the School by the closing date for applications, in addition to the Common Application Formsubmitted to the Local Authority.
+Children for whom a certified SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the next category that applies.

+- 5. Up to 20 places to Hindu children with a practicing Hindu4 parent.
+To be included in this category, a completed supplementary information form ("SIF") certified by a representative ofthe parent's temple must be submitted to the School by the closing date for applications, in addition to the Common Application Form submitted to the Local Authority.
 Children for whom a SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the category below. - 6.
 All other children.